paultgriffiths/paultgriffiths/README.md

 My research aims to use models to study atmospheric chemistry.
 I'm interested in aerosol chemistry, ozone production, VOC oxidation and air pollution.

 🌱 I’m currently
 - learning about the Julia language, and building my experience in  ML.
+First stop - box models!!
-- I took part in a year-long [Accelerate Residency](https://www.cst.cam.ac.uk/news/schmidt-data-science-residency-programme).
+- working on a project about the [COP26 Global Methane Pledge](https://www.globalmethanepledge.org)

-And recently
+And I've

 - 🥳 qualified as a Software Carpentry Instructor - you can do so too! [apply here!](https://carpentries.org/become-instructor/)
 - 📫 joined blueksy: [profile here](https://bsky.app/profile/paultgriffiths.github.io)